ANHIG/IMGTHLA/wmda/README.md

 * Expert assigned exceptions in search determinants of some registries
 * Assigned specificity as calculated by HATS (https://github.com/kosoegawa/HATS) for those alleles with a Full or Serotype sequence classification.

-This file includes five fields of information, each separated by a semi-colon (;).
+This file includes seven fields of information, each separated by a semi-colon (;).

 --------------------------------------------------------------------------------
 md5checksum.txt